ValveResourceFormat/ValveResourceFormat/README.md

 If you are interested in helping, take a look at the open issues.

+Not all formats are 100% supported, some parameters are still unknown and not fully understood.

 ## Supported resource types
 Ext      | Name                    | Support
 -------- | ----------------------- | -------